pearl-core/pearl/README.md

 All these functions belong to the [Buava](https://github.com/fsquillace/buava) package in [`utils.sh`](https://github.com/fsquillace/buava/blob/master/lib/utils.sh) and to the Pearl [`utils.sh`](lib/utils/utils.sh) script.
-You can use them inside the `install.sh` to any hook function.
+You can use them inside the `hooks.sh` to any hook function.

 **Very important note**: All the hook functions **must** be [**idempotent**](https://en.wikipedia.org/wiki/Idempotence)